likarajo/website_v3/src/content/projects/Summer2019Internship/index.md

 show: 'true'
 ---

-An article based on my learning outcomes from attending and informational session on Functional Programming.
+An article based on my learning outcomes and experience during my Summer 2019 internship at Copart.